cnncnglsttlr/CWUR-University-Rankings-Analysis/README.md

 # CWUR University Rankings Analysis (2012–2015)

 ## Project Overview
-This project analyzes the **Center for World University Rankings (CWUR)** dataset (2012–2015).
-The goal is to explore global university performance, identify key factors influencing rankings, and present findings through both **Python-based analysis** and an **interactive Tableau storyboard**.
+This study analyzes the Center for World University Rankings (CWUR) dataset (2012–2015) to uncover patterns in global higher education performance.
+Using statistical analysis, geographical visualization, regression modeling, and clustering, the project identifies key drivers of university rankings.
+The findings highlight the strong influence of research outputs—particularly publications and citations—on overall university performance, while also revealing regional concentration of top-ranked institutions in the USA and UK.
+Clustering analysis groups universities into performance tiers, and time-series exploration indicates a slight decline in average scores over the four years.
+These insights provide a clearer understanding of the dynamics behind university rankings, offering value to policymakers, institutions, and prospective students.

 ## Objectives
 - Analyze global patterns in higher education rankings.